-Kombu grows in shallow seas at depths of five to seven metres, absorbing the rays of the sun for sustenance.
+Kombu grows in shallow seas at depths of 5-7m, absorbing the rays of the sun for sustenance.
 Over the course of two years, the kombu fronds wither once, then regrow even larger, thicker, and more delicious than before.
 In the late summer period of this second year of growth, the kombu is finally ready for harvest.

 Traditionally produced kombu is dried outside in the open air after being harvested.
 For this reason, the weather is of great importance.
 Drawing on many years of experience, the kombu fishermen must carefully observe variations in climate and tidal flow to carry out their work.
 During the harvest period, which lasts from July till September, the fishermen gather each day at the break of dawn, awaiting the signal to set sail.
 The leader of the fishermen looks to the skies, and when he judges that the time is right, signals the others with his siren.